Gautamrajanand/clipforge/PLG_TESTING_CHECKLIST.md

 1. [ ] **Trial Banner Display**
    - Check banner appears at top of dashboard ✅
    - Verify countdown shows correct days left ✅
-   - Test "Upgrade Now" button
+   - Test "Upgrade Now" button ✅
-   - Verify banner styling matches design
+   - Verify banner styling matches design ✅

 2. [ ] **Trial Limitations**
-   - Check credit allocation (60 credits for FREE)
+   - Check credit allocation (60 credits for FREE) - have been given 150 credits due to trial period im assuming.
-   - Verify project expiry (48 hours)
+   - Verify project expiry (48 hours) ✅
-   - Test watermark on exports
+   - Test watermark on exports ✅
-   - Check feature gating (if any)
+   - Check feature gating (if any) ✅ - i cannot access pages that have been

 3. [ ] **Expired Project Blocking** ⭐ NEW
    - Create a project (or use existing)